Generic name: treprostinil (inhalation) (tre PROS ti nil)

 pain or irritation in your throat after use;

 dizziness or feeling light-headed;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What other drugs will affect treprostinil inhalation?

-Other drugs may interact with treprostinil, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Other drugs may affect treprostinil, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about treprostinil

 - Dosage Information